jshorns/CV/README.md

 ## Joey Hornsby

-Currently training to become a junior developer at Makers Academy.
+I am currently training to become a junior developer at Makers Academy.
 After completing a PhD in French Literature, and working in publishing and then in policy before that, I wanted to come back to the professional world but bringing with me everything I loved about academic research; a sense of skill and constant learning, a level of commitment and self-driven development, and the joy of producing and perfecting something.
 On top of this, I wanted to find the same sense of participation in an active community engaged in the mutual discovery of new practices and ideas, with real-world application.
 This is what brought me to coding and software development.

 ## Projects